 - Sausage: We prefer spicy Italian sausage for a hint of spice, but mild sausage will also taste great.

-- Fruit: Not found in most Thanksgiving stuffing recipes, I include dried cranberries and chopped apples for a pop of colour, a hint of sweetness, and extra nutrients.
+- Fruit: Not found in most Thanksgiving stuffing recipes, I include dried cranberries and chopped apples for a pop of color, a hint of sweetness, and extra nutrients.
 I used an Ambrosia apple, but you can use any type of apple you have on hand.

 - Nuts: Walnuts add a great crunch and some extra omega-3s to this healthy Thanksgiving stuffing.
 Or, pecans would also work well.